mgfarmer/mg/index.md

 ## Hydration Strategy

+We live on a small farm property and have a well that provides all our water.
+The water inside the house (and spigots on the outside walls of the house) go through a water softener.
+Most water softeners, ours included, replace hard minerals with salt.
+So softened water is really just low concentration salt water.
+Plants don't really like this (except maybe Kelp).
+We discovered this by observing some our garden and house plants just not thriving in otherwise ideal condition when irrigated with soft water.
+So from the get go I only used unsoftened water for the microgreens.
+Since we don't have any unsoftened water in the house, I need to go outside to one of the property hydrants to get water.
+No big deal.
+There's one just 10 feet out my office door.

+Fortunately our well water Ph is ideal for growing microgreens.

 Initially I watered by volume.
 Add X amount of water twice a day.
 But that got me to thinking "how much water do these micros actually use in a day?"
 So one day I started weighing the tray every hour or two.
 I ended up with a chart that looks like:

 ![Water Consumption](../assets/images/water-consumption.jpg)

-So its a pretty linear usage which I think is to be expected since the environment (temp, humidity, airflow) is fairly static.
 Usage is a combination of evaporation and consumption.
-I did this for several days and it was very consistent.
-When the micros are just getting started they don't consume as much water, and the micros get bigger they consume more water.
+I did this for a few days and it was very consistent, but increases over time as the greens grow.
+When the micros are just getting started they don't consume as much water, and as the micros get bigger they consume more water.
 So by using weight, I can be very sure and accurate that I'm replacing the water that they consume and not over watering the young ones, or underwatering the more mature ones.

 So now I manage hydration by weight, not volume.